hendricksond/streamdeck-homeassistant-webhook/README.md

 This plugin should work on both Windows 10 and macOS.

 Based on the [streamdeck-ifttt plugin](https://github.com/tobimori/streamdeck-ifttt) by tobimori.
+The main difference is that this plugin lets you configure and call Home Assistant webhooks directly, without using IFTTT as a middleman.

 ## How to use